gnapse/fastmail-mcp/README.md

 ## Features

-This project is in a very early stage of development.
-Currently, it only provides read-only tools for interacting with your email, but we are working on adding more tools to fully manage your email in the future.
+This project is in its early stages.
+Expect more and/or better tools soon.

+Nevertheless, our goal is to provide a small set of tools that enable complete workflows, rather than just atomic actions, striking a balance between flexibility and efficiency for LLMs.

 ### Available Tools

 -   **list-mailboxes**: List all mailboxes, with their IDs, names, roles, and total and unread email counts
--   **search-emails**: Search for emails by subject, sender, recipients, body, and more
+-   **search-email-threads**: Search for email threads by subject, sender, recipients, body, and more
--   **list-emails**: List the emails in a mailbox, or all emails from all mailboxes
+-   **list-email-threads**: List the email threads in a mailbox, or all threads from all mailboxes
--   **list-conversation**: List the emails in a conversation (thread)
+-   **list-thread-messages**: List the emails in a thread (conversation)
 -   **get-email-details**: Get details about an email
+-   **move-threads-to-mailbox**: Move all emails in one or more threads to a target mailbox
+-   **archive-threads**: Move all emails in one or more threads to the Archive mailbox
 -   **mark-threads-read**: Mark all emails in one or more threads as read
 -   **mark-thread-unread**: Mark emails in a thread as unread (all or just the last)